Adverse Weather Policies

 The start of any of the events can be delayed one hour from the posted start time if any of the above mentioned conditions exist.

 CANCELLATION OF THE RACE

-The events will be canceled if one of the following weather conditions exist: Tornado Warning, Thunderstorm
+The events may be canceled if one of the following weather conditions exist: Tornado Warning, Tornado Watch or Thunderstorm Warning